AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-08-25-Making-of-Gateway.md

 <h2><a name='equi'></a>Equidistant points on a circle</h2>
 The first thing we'll start with, is creating a set of points that seemingly appear in the center of the sketch, and then disappear at some distance from the center.
 And then re-appear and disappear again and again.

-As always, let's start with some boiler plate stuff:
+As always, let's start with some boilerplate stuff:
 <pre class="javascript"><code>function setup() {
   w = min(windowWidth, windowHeight)
   createCanvas(w, w);